 Love may be a universal language – but how can you be sure your partner is understanding you?
 In the Language of Love, we explore how to prevent your expression from getting lost in translation.
-In this article, journalist Chris Richard offers tips on crafting Valentine’s Day poems. #NoLimitsOnLove
+In this article, journalist Chris Richard offers tips on crafting Valentine’s Day poetry. #NoLimitsOnLove

 This month, as I have every February for 36 years, I’ll conclude the arduous process of writing my wife a Valentine’s Day poem.